medavox/distribackup/docs/report/report.md

 * Develop a distributed backup syncing program, autonomous enough for non-technical users to be able to use, and efficient enough to run on domestic computer hardware;
 * Design and implement an efficient file synchronisation protocol to support this;
-* Design and implement a new serialisation suite which is both efficient and succinct for our purposes
+* Design and implement a new serialisation suite which is both efficient for our purposes and simple to work with
     - Write a language-agnostic specification
     - Implement the specification in Java